zslwyuan/gmsh-doc/src/gmshMainPage.md

 This is the project used to show the mechanism of gmsh.
 It can be regarded as a guide to read the source code of gmsh.

+I tend to use Doxygen to visualize the overall interaction between functions (just like the BFS algorithm) and use GDB to trace the call stack of the functions (just like the DFS algorithm).

 **How a geo file is loaded into gmsh**

 main()